gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/widgets-buildui.md

 1. Layout the application with a `PaperDrawPanel`.

-    The paper elements collection comes with a responsive drawer component to layout modern applications so as they behave nice in both desktop and mobile.
-If you are interested in details and you want to see a demo visit the [paper-drawer-panel page](https://elements.polymer-project.org/elements/paper-drawer-panel?view=demo:demo/index.html)
+    The Paper elements collection includes a responsive drawer panel.
+It’s a layout component that can be used in modern applications to make sure they behave nicely on both desktop and mobile devices.
+For more information, check out the paper-drawer-panel [demo](https://elements.polymer-project.org/elements/paper-drawer-panel?view=demo:demo/index.html).

         <ui:UiBinder xmlns:ui='urn:ui:com.google.gwt.uibinder'
                  xmlns:g='urn:import:com.google.gwt.user.client.ui'